 Simple English definitions for legal terms

-Read a random definition: house of assignation
+Read a random definition: real contract

 Aditio Hereditatis: This is a Latin term that means "entering on an inheritance."
 It refers to when someone becomes the rightful owner of something that belonged to a family member who has passed away.
 It's like when your grandma leaves you her favorite necklace in her will, and you officially accept it as your own.
 In Roman law, there were rules about how heirs could accept an inheritance, and this was called cretion.
 It had to be done within a certain time frame, or the inheritance would go to someone else.